AdobeDocs/experience-platform.en/help/destinations/ui/activate-segment-streaming-destinations.md

 >[!TIP]
 >
 >The integration between Adobe Experience Platform and [!DNL Facebook] supports historical audience backfills.
-All historical segment qualifications are sent to [!DNL Facebook] when you activate the audiences to the destination.
+All historical audience qualifications are sent to [!DNL Facebook] when you activate the audiences to the destination.
 -->